Above is an image of Planners’ responses to “I advocate for . . .” at APA’s 2015 National Planning Conference.

-This site is for the North Central Texas (NCT) section of the Texas Chapter in the American Planning Association (APA).
+This site is for the North Central Texas (NCT) Section of the Texas Chapter in the American Planning Association (APA).
 NCTAPA is a nonprofit, professional organization for urban planners in the north central Texas area.
-A newsletter (NCTAPA News in a Minute) is sent out periodically that will link to new pages added to the site.

-APA is a nonprofit public interest and research organization committed to urban, suburban, regional, and rural planning.
-APA and its professional institute, the American Institute of Certified Planners (AICP), advance the art and science of planning to meet the needs of people and society.
+APA is a nonprofit, public interest and research organization committed to urban, suburban, regional, and rural planning.
+APA and its professional institute, the American Institute of Certified Planners (AICP), advance the art and science of planning to help meet the needs of people and society.

 The North Central Texas Section of the Texas APA Chapter is located in 11 counties, to the north, east and south of Dallas County.
 The two biggest counties, in terms of population, are Dallas and Collin Counties.
 Rockwall County has the distinction of being the smallest county in land mass in the state.